Felix Chung

 Felix Chung Kwok-pan (鍾國斌, born 4 November 1963) is a former member of the Legislative Council of Hong Kong for the Textiles and Garment constituency, representing the Liberal Party.
-He has also been the leader of the Liberal Party since 2016, after holding the position of chairman from 2014 to 2016.
+He was the leader of the Liberal Party from 2016 to 2022 and the party chairman from 2014 to 2016.

 Early career

 He was born in 1963 to a garment business family who owns the Chungweiming Knitting Factory Limited.
 He was educated in Scotland, graduating from Robert Gordon University in Aberdeen with a bachelor's degree of science in 1986 and Stirling University with a degree of Master of Business Administration in 1988.
 He returned to Hong Kong in 1987 when he was 24 and joined a local surveying firm and later helped his father with his garment business of manufacturing wool knitwear and cotton knitted wear in 1988.

 He later became the chairman of the Hong Kong Apparel Society and challenged as an independent for the Textiles and Garment functional constituency against a long-time incumbent Sophie Leung of the Liberal Party in the 2008 Legislative Council election.
 Chung received 711 votes, as compared to Leung's 1,255 votes, who soon fell out with the Liberals and left with two other legislators to form the Economic Synergy.